objarni/grep-with-marketing/README.md

     - [x] Double check the original code compiles and runs exactly as before.

 3. Make the code in the surgery also link by writing stubs
-     - [ ] in 'stubs.c' write simple implementations of all the prototypes listed in 'stubs.c'
+     - [ ] in 'stubs.c' write simple implementations of all the prototypes listed in 'stubs.h'

 4. Write unit tests
     - [ ] Write a unit test in the surgery that calls the 'grep' function.